Words can not exist without both consonants and vowels…But what if they can’t find each other? What if The Forest of Empty Pages can not be conquered?

 Now admittedly my daughter is a bit young to be the target audience for this book which is must better suited to school-aged children in the lower-primary years (Foundation to grade 2) although I see it working well with students who attend a literacy-intervention program as well.

-The computer’-game like graphic I feel would particularly appeal to boys especially.
+The computer-game like graphics I feel would particularly appeal to boys especially and other disengaged learners.
 The story is well thought out and planned and shows children just why we need vowels and consonants to make words – I once taught a boy who wrote everything without vowels and while after a while you learnt to read it I really pushed the vowel knowledge for my own sanity (this book would have been a help back then!).

 Anyway, the journey of Upton and Stella leads them both through the Forest until words are finally made.
 Literacy lessons would definitely benefit from this book and I do recommend adding it to your teacher (or homeschooling) library.